Special Estate Planning Issues for Blended Families

 Here are some questions that may loom large in a blended estate plan:

-- How would you like your assets handled when you die?
+- How would you want your assets handled when you die?

-- Who would you like to make decisions in your place if you were unable to make them for yourself?
+- Who will make decisions in your place if you were unable to make them for yourself?

-- Who should take care of your children — a stepparent or natural parent?
+- Who will take care of your children — a stepparent or natural parent?

-- Who would you like to assume guardianship of any children under 18 — a current spouse?
+- Who will assume guardianship of any children under 18 — a current spouse?
 The natural parent?
 An ex?
-Will the kids get to weigh in on this decision?
+Will the children get to weigh in on this decision?

 - What will happen to the surviving spouse — how do you balance the needs of children from the first spouse with the needs of the second spouse?

-- Would you like your surviving family to have a significant amount of decision-making power over your estate — or a very limited amount?
-You may need to establish a trust to lay everything out in detail.
+- Will your surviving family have a significant amount of decision-making power over your estate — or a very limited amount?

 - How flexible will you be in a conversation together with your attorney, current spouse and former spouse?